Ashley Alexandra Dupré: Media attention

-February 2008 assignation with Spitzer and aftermath
+February 2008 assignation with Spitzer

-On February 13, 2008, Dupré travelled by Amtrak from New York's Pennsylvania Station to Washington, D.C., for an assignation at the Mayflower Hotel with New York Governor Eliot Spitzer.
+On February 13, 2008, Dupré travelled by Amtrak from New York Penn Station to Washington, D.C., for an assignation at the Mayflower Hotel with New York governor Eliot Spitzer.
 The arrangements had been made by phone between Spitzer and a booker at Emperors Club VIP, and were monitored by federal investigators who had initiated a wiretap after his bank had filed a suspicious activity report regarding money transfers by Spitzer to a front company operated by the escort service.

 Caught on the FBI's wiretap was Dupré's response to the booker's mention of other escorts' difficulties with Spitzer.
 "I don't think he's difficult," said Dupré.
 "I mean it's just kind of like, whatever, I'm here for a purpose.
 I know what my purpose is.
 I am not a … moron, you know what I mean."

 On March 6, federal authorities arrested four individuals involved with Emperors Club VIP, charging them under federal prostitution and money laundering laws.
 Initial news reports and court documents did not identify the agency's clients or call girls by name, referring to Spitzer as "Client 9" and to Dupré as "Kristen".

 On March 10, The New York Times identified Spitzer as "Client 9."
 Two days later on March 12, the Times identified Dupré as "Kristen."
 Her mother, Carolyn Capalbo, told the newspaper that her daughter "was a young kid with typical teenage rebellion issues, but we are extremely close now."
 Capalbo said she was "shell-shocked" when her daughter called to tell her she had been working as a prostitute.

-Dupré's only public comment on the affair remained the brief interview with The New York Times which broke the story of "Kristen's" identity on March 12, in an article accompanied by photographs taken from Dupré's MySpace page.
+Dupré's only public comment was a brief interview with The New York Times for the March 12 story that revealed her identity.
 "I just don't want to be thought of as a monster," Dupré told the newspaper.
 "This has been a very difficult time.
 It's complicated."
 On the day the story broke, she posted a message to her MySpace page that said "Yeah, I did it"; it was later changed to read, "Thank you for your support, it means a lot to me."
 Dupré uploaded a second song to the Amie Street online music store around 2 a.m. on March 13.
 On March 14, New York City radio station Z100 played one Dupré song.